esh-rum/Audio-Classification-Project/README.md

 # Audio-Classification-Project
-Classifies audio files into speech, music or noice
+Classifies audio files into speech, music or noise